 To assist students, parents and sponsors with this requirement, the Catholic District School Board of Eastern Ontario has prepared a guide, available on this page under Resource Downloads.

 Effective July 1, 2011, students are able to start accumulating community involvement hours in the summer before they enter grade 9.

 Record of Community Involvement

-Each student needs to maintain a record of their community involvement and record details on the Completion of Community Involvement Activities form.
-For more information, and a copy of the form, please download a copy of the Community Involvement Activities Information Package.
+Each student needs to maintain a record of their community involvement and complete the Community Involvement Hours form.

 A copy of the form is available at the link below.
 This form should be submitted to your school office no later than June 1 of a student’s graduating year.

 The CDSBEO has created a revised Community Involvement Activities Guide which includes updated information, a list of suggested community involvement activities, and a revised tracking form.

 The list of activities included in the revised guide has been developed in collaboration with secondary schools, the CDSBEO Indigenous Education Department, the Special Education Advisory Committee, Catholic School Councils, and in consultation with the Ontario School Boards’ Insurance Exchange (OSBIE).
 The list supports a wide spectrum of student interests, talents, and lived experiences and provides some examples of opportunities in different areas of Eastern Ontario.

 The guide can be accessed at the following link: CDSBEO Community Involvement Activities Guide